smallhadroncollider/taskell/roadmap.md

 ## Features

-- Key binding to move to top of next/previous list
-    > Should be able to not have a key defined for bottom of list
-- Theming sub-tasks
-    > Currently use other styling
-    * [ ] Selected
-    * [ ] Not done
-    * [ ] Done
 - Define key binding info in one place
     > Currently all over the place
     * [ ] Bindings